shabyash/frontend-tech-test/README.md

 - When an amount is entered into the input, a converted amount is displayed

 ##### We're looking for:
-- Functionality: it should work, obviously!
+- Functionality: it should work.
 - Design: it looks like the design (or better).
 - Code quality: code should be readable and maintainable.